illinois-cs241/coursebook/CONTRIBUTING.md

 # Introduction

 Thanks for taking the time to help contribute to the coursebook.
-We really appreciate it!
+We appreciate it!
 If any of the upcoming sections is confusing, feel free to open an issue, and we'll take a look at it.

 Following these guidelines helps accomplish a few things